Don’t Wait to Irrigate!

 The EyeCap makes it easy to deliver large volumes of fluid to the eye in seconds.

 After the external surfaces of the eye are irrigated, the patient can open their eyes underwater like in a swimming pool.

 Patients will often need help to first open their eyes.
 This can be done by prying the lids apart even a little bit.
-Once the lids open, the overlying fluid floods the eye.
-There is typically significant relief of pain an anxiety and the patient becomes much more cooperative.
+Once the lids are open, the overlying fluid floods the eye.
+There is typically significant relief of pain and anxiety and the patient becomes much more cooperative.

-Unlike an irrigation lens (as shown to the left), there are no ophthetic drops to order and wait to be delivered from the pharmacy.
-There are no IV bags to set up with extension tubing.
-There is no need to explain why you are going to put a foreign body into the eye of an injured patient.
+Unlike when using a nasal cannula technique or an irrigation lens (as shown to the left) , there are no IV bags to set up with extension tubing when using the EyeCap.
+There is no need to try to explain to a patient why you are going to put a large piece of plastic on the surface of an injured eye.